mdn/curriculum/curriculum/2-extensions/3-web-apis.md

 - Using the HTMLMediaElement API to build a basic custom media player

-  - Understand why you’d do this — your target audience might have specific needs not addressed by the browser defaults.
+  - Understand why you'd do this — your target audience might have specific needs not addressed by the browser defaults.

   - One good example is that some browser default controls are not very accessible by the keyboard.